esturcke/hcc-613-blog/content/project/brainstorming.md

 ### Group Brainstorming

 Group brainstorming is the classic form of brainstorming where people sit together and come up with ideas.
-The quantity of ideas is emphasised and so no vetting is done during brain storming.
+The quantity of ideas is emphasised and so no vetting is done during brainstorming.
 You just try to get it all out.
 With the group dynamic, there is the added benefit that you can spring board off of one another's ideas.
 The benefit is a rich pool to pick from.
 I found, however that it was easy to get stuck.
 However, it served as a good starting point for the final brainstorming activity.

 ### Mind Map